shalinipriya2000/samplegithubrepo/README.md

 # samplegithubrepo
-creating and testing the repo
+creating and testing the repo.Created  succesfuuly.